amos-kibet/elixir-getting-started/BEAMAndOTP.md

 - Require a large number of users and support easily adding more if necessary.
 - Can easily detect and recover from errors.
-- Always responds, even if there is an internal error.
+- Always respond, even if there is an internal error.
 This means that the system cannot pause or wait indefinitely since that represents uncertainity for the users.
 - Can be updated without stopping or interrupting user activities.
 - Can be distributed.